 Questions Not To Ask Executive Search Firms

 Still, when you get right down to it, it doesn’t matter who we are or what we believe.
 We simply suggest that you be on the lookout for bias in search firm questions and think about more relevant screening questions to ask.
 Draw up your own list of questions.
-To that end, I’d like to share my thoughts on a few of the common screening questions.
+To that end, I’d like to share my thoughts on a few of the common screening questions you shouldn’t ask executive search firms.
 Sometimes the obvious answer isn’t always the best.

 - How many searches have you conducted for this kind of role in the few years?